Decoupling of Field Equations in Einstein and Modified Gravity: Ellipsoidal --Configurations and Solitons

 \subsection{Effective vacuum solitonic configurations}

-It is possible to construct off--diagonal vacuum spacetimes generating by 3--d solitons as examples of generic off--diagonal solutions with nontrivial vertical conformal factor $\omega .$ We consider that there are satisfied the conditons of Corollary \ref{corym2} with $\underline{h}_{4}=1$ for effective vacuum solutions (such configurations may encode EYMH fields) and the Cauchy problem is stated as in Section \ref{s3}.
+It is possible to construct off--diagonal vacuum spacetimes generated by 3--d solitons as examples of generic off--diagonal solutions with nontrivial vertical conformal factor $\omega .$ We consider that there are satisfied the conditions of Corollary \ref{corym2} with $\underline{h}_{4}=1$ for effective vacuum solutions (such configurations may encode $f$ --modifications) and the Cauchy problem is stated as in Section \ref{s3}.

-\subsubsection{Solutions with solitonic factor $ \omega (x^{1},y^{3},t)$}
+\subsubsection{Solutions with solitonic factor $\omega (x^{1},y^{3},t)$}